 • OCR recognition of electronic faxes and scanned documents

-• Seamless integration into the WebApp as well as the future DeskApp of Zarafa Groupware
+• seamless integration into the WebApp as well as the future DeskApp of Zarafa Groupware

 • Enterprise Edition with features for very large scale installations and graphical evaluation options